 traditional jrpg

-Then out of nowhere there's this ever-growing number of definitions and thus rules by which you can remove Dark Souls from being part of the conversation about JRPGs.
-No one would dispute that Hidetaka Miyazaki and the team at From Software are Japanese game developers.
-Further, no one would refute that Dark Souls is without any question whatsoever, an RPG.
+Suddenly, there seem to be more and more definitions and associated rules on how to remove Dark Souls from the conversation about JRPGs.
+Nobody would argue that Hidetaka Miyazaki and the team at From Software are Japanese game developers.
+Additionally, no one would question that Dark Souls is an RPG, no questions asked.

 So what has made Dark Souls such an anomaly when it comes to being classified and recognized as a JRPG?
 The answer to this question is both disappointing and enlightening.
 "Because it doesn't look Japanese."

-To further illustrate the same hypothesis I presented around Dark Souls, I present a hypothetical equal to it regarding another game containing many of the same elements.
-There is also an abiding enthusiasm for the game and the quality of the game can be measured almost exactly by that of Dark Souls.
-The game I am referring to is currently available, free of charge, in all formats: Code Vein.
+To further exemplify the same theory I put forth regarding Dark Souls, I would like to pose a hypothetical parallel regarding another game that shares many of the same components.
+There is also a lasting affection for this game, and the level of the game's quality can be quantified almost exactly by that of Dark Souls.
+The game I am speaking about is currently accessible at no cost, on every platform: Code Vein.

 It matters because when creativity cannot be explored through new designs or styles in a genre, creativity stales, and is a joke.